Boot Camps in Beckley, West Virginia Can Help Troubled Teens, if They Are Like Gateway Boys Academy

 Even though boot camps can help troubled teens in some situations, most adolescent issues are much more complex than they seem on the surface and may only be symptoms of other emotional problems.
 Boot camps focus entirely on forcing compliance; they do not offer the counseling or therapeutic input to help teens address the true underlying issues.
 For teens displaying anxiety, depression, drug or alcohol use, poor self-esteem, emotional disorders, and in fact most forms of rebellious behavior, the stressful boot camp environment may prove counterproductive instead, if it isn’t set up in a way that the discipline is coupled with Christian love and support.

-Most boot camps in Beckley, WV on their own will not address family problems but simply return a somewhat more obedient teen to the same home environment in which he was struggling.
-Then he will return to old habits.
-For this reasons, boot camps in Beckley, WV are typically a short-term solution at best, and may be harmful to the teen at worst.
-Fact is, teens often revert to past behavior after returning home from short-term boot camps, because the length of the program doesn’t make the good attitudes, respect and discipline a habit in their life.
+Most boot camps in Beckley, West Virginia on their own will not address family problems but simply return a somewhat more obedient teen to the same home environment in which he was struggling.
+Boys who attend boot camps are more likely to return to old habits.
+In fact, boot camps in Beckley, West Virginia are typically a short-term solution at best, and may be harmful to the teen at worst.
+Sadly, teens often revert to past behavior after returning home from short-term boot camps, because the length of the program doesn’t instill the attitude changes as a habit in their life.

 If you find that a traditional short-term boot camp is not the best choice for your teen, but you still like the idea of what a boot camp teaches, Gateway another option that combines the benefits of the military approach with the therapeutic input of a therapeutic boarding school.
-Gateway, in the Panhandle of Florida, is a Christian military boarding school that has worked with – and brought healing to- struggling teenage boys and their families from places all across the nation for more than 20 years.
+Gateway, in the Panhandle of Florida, is a Christian program that has worked with thousands of struggling teenage boys and their families from places all across the nation for more than 20 years.
 Struggling teenage boys from Beckley, West Virginia and other places benefit from an accredited academic program, counseling and instruction, an introduction to military drill and history, and the discipline for which boot camps are renowned.
 Gateway offers a compassionate staff that cares deeply about each teen.
 Gateway is a military-style school that includes several important components that are typically absent from boot camps.
 Those include: